novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-147.md

 Not wanting to explain the origin of the term "attention seeker," Lee Hyun-woo quickly changed the subject.

 "Yeah, right.
-Oh, should we have greeted Kim Ah-young?"
+Oh, should we have said good bye to Kim Ah-young?"

 "Given the atmosphere earlier, it would've just been fodder for the reporters."